SAE-V: Interpreting Multimodal Models for Enhanced Alignment: Interpretability Analysis with

 \paragraph{Datasets} For text-only and multimodal situations, we selected the Pile \cite{gao2020pile} and Obelics \cite{laurencon2023obelics} datasets separately.
 Specifically, we sampled 100K data from each dataset as the train set and 10K data as the test set.
 The Pile is a diverse language modeling dataset for LLM pretraining, and Obelics is a massive interleaved image-text dataset for \model{} pretraining.
 These two datasets are widely recognized in various pretraining and interpretability works \cite{black2022gpt, biderman2023pythia, cunningham2023sparse, team2024chameleon}.

-\paragraph{Models} We selected two generic \model{}s, LLaVA-NeXT-7B \cite{liu2024visual} and Chameleon-7B \cite{team2024chameleon}, as our target models.
-These two models represent two distinct architectures, and testing our method on them can prove that our method is applicable to different architectures.
+\paragraph{Models} We selected two generic \model{}s, LLaVA-NeXT models (including LLaVA-NeXT-Mistral-7B, LLaVA-NeXT-Vicuna-7B and LLaVA-NeXT-Vicuna-13B) \cite{liu2024visual} and Chameleon-7B \cite{team2024chameleon}, as our target models.
+These models represent two distinct architectures, and testing our method on them can demonstrate that our method is applicable to different architectures.

 Additionally, we also studied Anole-7B \cite{chern2024anole} and Mistral-7B \cite{jiang2023mistral} to compare the behavior of \old{} and \ours{} models before and after fine-tuning, specifically the transitioning fine-tuning from LLM to \model{}.
 Anole-7B is a variant of Chameleon-7B, with its image generation capability unlocked, while Mistral-7B is the base LLM of LLaVA-NeXT-7B. \footnote{We present the detailed training setup and hyper-parameters in \textit{Appendix~\ref{appendix:training_parameters}}.}